EarthSystemDiagnostics/hamstr/README.md

 -------------------------------

 **baconr** implements the Bayesian Age~Depth model, **Bacon**, in the **Stan** probabilistic programming language.
 It is at a very early stage of development and at the moment implements only the core non-Gaussian AR1 model described in Blaauw and Christen (2011).
 There is as yet no ability to convert between ^14^C ages and calibrated calendar ages.

 There are currently just three exported functions:

-* `make_stan_dat` prepares data, and parameter values to be passed as data, into the correct format for the Stan model
+* `make_stan_dat` prepares data and parameter values into the correct format to be passed to the Stan model
 * `stan_bacon` calls a pre-compiled Stan implementation of Bacon and estimates the age model
 * `plot_stan_bacon` plots a sample from the posterior distribution of the estimated age model